 Business Email Compromise

 Business Email Compromise (BEC) is another name for Email Account Compromise.
 This fraud involves hacking, spoofing, or impersonating a business email address that appears to originate from a well-recognized source and making a legitimate request.
 This happens when fraudsters send an email posing to be the chief executive of the company to the accountant or any member of the finance team requesting sensitive information such as the bank account code or requesting a wire transfer of an amount of money.
-When there is a Business Email Compromise, the fraudsters’ requests are usually tricky to differential because they appear like a perfect request.
+When there is a Business Email Compromise, the fraudsters' requests are usually tricky to differentiate because they appear like perfect requests.

-This is when the fraudster undertakes activities that seek to break into the company’s computer security system and networks to access the company’s sensitive financial data.
-Fraudsters usually use phishing scams and spam emails to send messages to bookkeepers; these deliver dangerous malware to their computer systems which compromise their computer security.
+This is when the fraudster undertakes activities that seek to break into the company's computer security system and networks to access the company's sensitive financial data.
+Fraudsters usually use phishing scams and spam emails to send messages to bookkeepers; these deliver dangerous malware to their computer systems which compromises their computer security.

-It is important to note that the finance team of an organization are the target of fraud requests.
-The fraudsters use identifiable languages with their targeted company, and the requests appear legitimate.
+It is important to note that the finance team of an organization is the target of fraud requests.
+The fraudsters use identifiable language with their targeted company, and the requests appear legitimate.
 Fraudsters always mount pressure that requests should be attended to immediately and, most time, give specific instructions on how the request should be carried out.
 Therefore, bookkeepers and accountants must be constantly alert to identify fraudulent requests and avoid them.

 Bookkeepers can avoid Business Email Compromise fraud as follows:

 - Bookkeeps should make it a point of duty to always confirm any payment request.
 Fraudsters usually send emails from an account that appears to be well recognized by their target, therefore as a bookkeeper, it is crucial to always verify such requests.
 This can be done by either confirming the account details where the request is to be made.
 It is also vital to Send a message to reconfirm the request to your CEO using a new email compose page and not from the same email received.